ngoiyaeric/sports-commentator/README.md

 # Sports-commentator
  GPT Sports commentator

-This script uses OpenCV and OpenAI's API to generate live soccer commentary based on a video of a soccer match.
+This script uses OpenCV and OpenAI's API to generate live sports commentary based on a video of a sport match.
 It reads the video frames, processes them, and creates an engaging play-by-play commentary.
 The commentary is then converted to audio and saved as an MP3 file.

 Prerequisites
 Python 3.7 or higher